fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-At the beginning of each opponent's combat, separate all creatures they controls into two piles.
+At the beginning of each opponent's combat, separate all creatures that player controls into two piles.
 Only creatures in the pile of their choice can attack this turn.

 Fire Juggler 2R
 ---------------